US eyes potential second round of in-person talks with Iran as blockade takes hold

 Vance, as he was departing Islamabad early Sunday, said he’d placed a “best and final” offer on the table, suggesting there was still time for Iran to accept all the US conditions.

+“They moved in our direction,” he told Fox News’ Bret Baier, “but they didn’t move far enough.”

+He added: “There really is, I think, a grand deal to be had here, but it’s up to the Iranians, I think, to take the next step.”

-But many of the “red lines” the US has set for Iran are terms Tehran has previously rejected, a hardline position that appears unchanged even after six weeks of war.
+But many of the “red lines” the US has set for Iran are terms Tehran has previously rejected.

 According to a White House official, the non-negotiable parameters include Iran ending all of its uranium enrichment; dismantling its major nuclear enrichment facilities, which were badly damaged during a US bombing run in June; and retrieving the more than 400 kilograms of highly enriched uranium believed to be buried underground.